scummvm/scummvm/doc/docportal/index.rst

 What's changed since I was last here?
 ======================================

-We have a Release Notes section where you can see what's changed in both current and past releases.
+We have a **RELEASE NOTES** section on the sidebar; here you can see what's changed in both current and past releases.

 The ScummVM Project